romankouz/romankouz.github.io/content/teachings/STATS507/index.md

 tags:
   - Graduate Student Instructor
 ---
+This is an introductory data science course based on the Python programming language.
+Topics covered include data structures, numpy packages (numpy, pandas, tensorflow), program design, and algorithms.

 <u>Data Science and Analytics using Python</u>

-This is an introductory statistical computing course based on the R programming language.
-Topics covered include data cleaning, visualization, basics of programming in R, and basics of statistical modeling.
+Also taught in Fall 2020, Spring 2024.
 <!--more-->